danbev/learning-nodejs/README.md

  this.on('connection', connectionListener);
 ```

-The connection listener look like this:
+The connection listener looks like this:
 ```javascript
 function tlsConnectionListener(rawSocket) {
   const socket = new TLSSocket(rawSocket, {